Choosing a Daycare Doesn’t Have to Be Overwhelming

 Drop-in care: Rare in quality centers due to ratio requirements and continuity concerns.
 When available, expect $50–$75 per day with advance reservation.

-What subsidies and financial assistance are available in San Antonio?
+What subsidies and financial assistance are available?

 1. Child Care Services (CCS) Program — Most common option.
 Eligibility: Texas families working or attending school with income below 85% of state median (~$60,000 for family of 4).
-Can cover 50-80% of costs.
+Can cover 50–80% of costs.
 Apply through Texas Workforce Commission.
-Accepted at most licensed daycares including Edquisitive Montessori.

 2. Pre-K 4 SA — Free full-day pre-K for eligible 4-year-olds (low-income, military, ELL, foster care).
 Apply at prek4sa.com (lottery system).

 3. Military Child Care — Active duty, reserves, DoD civilians.
-Subsidized rates $50-$150/week depending on rank.
-On-base CDC or fee assistance for off-base care.
+Subsidized rates $50–$150/week depending on rank.

-5. Federal Tax Credits — Child and Dependent Care Credit: Up to $3,000 per child when filing taxes (IRS Form 2441).
+5. Federal Tax Credits — Child and Dependent Care Credit: Up to $3,000 per child (IRS Form 2441).

 Pro tip: Apply for CCS early (processing takes 4–6 weeks).
 You can combine CCS with tax credits.